5andr0/oryx-macro-hax/README.md

 `qmk compile -kb moonlander -km neo`

-If you want Github to build the firmware for you, create repository action secrets `LAYOUT_ID`, set it to the hashId of your layout keymap, as well as `LAYOUT_FOLDER` with the name of the folder of your keymap in the source archive.
+If you want Github to build the firmware for you, create repository action secret `LAYOUT_ID`, set it to the hashId of your layout keymap.
 (Extract it from your ORYX link: `https://configure.zsa.io/moonlander/layouts/<hashId>/latest/0`) then you can use [Github Actions](./.github/workflows/process.yml) to build the firmware for you.

 ## Note: Figuring out key codes